- Imran Khan says he referred to PM Shehbaz as Mir Jaffar and not army.

-In his address to the Jhelum jalsa, Khan said PML-N supremo Nawaz Sharif and PML-N Vice President Maryam Nawaz were speaking against the army, he wasn’t.
+In his address to the Jhelum jalsa, Khan said PML-N supremo Nawaz Sharif and PML-N Vice-President Maryam Nawaz were speaking against the army, not him.

 “But you, Shehbaz Sharif, are saying that I am speaking against the army?”
 Khan said in response to the premier’s notice on the PTI chairman’s recent Abbottabad speech.